levankankadze/levankankadze.github.io/_pages/teaching.md

 ### Fall 2022
 **Fundamentals of Physics** - Caucasus University
 - This course was offered for Caucasus School of Technology (CST) students.
-It covered fundamental topics in mechanics, statics, electrostatics, and electrodynamics, along with selected topics from quantum physics.
+It covered fundamental topics in mechanics, oscilations and wave phenomena, electrostatics, and electrodynamics, along with selected topics from quantum physics.

 ### 2016-2017